 How to Make Irish Soda Bread

 - Knead.
-Turn the dough out onto a lightly floured surface and knead with your hands until the bread forms a ball.
+Turn the dough out onto a lightly floured work surface and knead with your hands until the bread forms a ball.

 - Bake.
 Combine the melted butter and buttermilk in a small bowl and then brush half of it on top of the loaf.
 Bake at 350°F for 45 to 55 minutes, brushing the remaining buttermilk mixture on top halfway through.

-- Jams or Spreads: Strawberry jam, apple butter, and cinnamon butter are all great compliments.
+- Jams or spreads: Strawberry jam, apple butter, and cinnamon butter are all great compliments.

 More Easy Bread Recipes